pinojs/pino/docs/help.md

 be visualized incorrectly if the log lines include utf8 characters.
 It is possible to configure the terminal to visualize those characters correctly with the use of [`chcp`](https://ss64.com/nt/chcp.html) by executing in the terminal `chcp 65001`.
+For persistent terminal configuration, the supplied `windows-cmd-utf8-fix.reg` file can be used to automatically modify the Windows Registry to automatically run  `chcp 65001` when a Windows cmd shell or PowerShell is opened.
+See the contents of the `windows-cmd-utf8-fix.reg` for details.

-As a permanent solution, you can open windows regedit, go to `[HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor]` and add a line with name `Autorun` of type `string value` and data `chcp 65001`.
+you can open windows regedit, go to `[HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor]` and add a line with name `Autorun` of type `string value` and data `chcp 65001`.